Paulino-Cristovao/churn_predictions/docs/MODEL_DOCUMENTATION.md

-# Kolecto Churn Prediction - Model Documentation
+# SaaS Churn Prediction - Model Documentation

 ##  Overview

-This document provides comprehensive documentation for all five machine learning models developed to predict trial-to-paid conversion for Kolecto's 15-day trial period.
+This document provides comprehensive documentation for all five machine learning models developed to predict trial-to-paid conversion for the 15-day trial period.
 The goal is to identify the best model for production deployment while understanding each model's strengths, weaknesses, and optimal use cases.

 ---